Amanda Eliasch

 Amanda Eliasch (born 1960) is an English photographer, artist, poet, and filmmaker.

 Early life and education

 Amanda Eliasch was born in 1960 in Beirut, Lebanon, where her father Anthony Cave Brown worked as a foreign correspondent for the Daily Mail, and later wrote several books on espionage and World War II.
 Her mother, opera singer Caroline Gilliat, left him in 1962.
-Caroline is the granddaughter of film director Sidney Gilliat.
+Caroline was the daughter of film director Sidney Gilliat.
 Amanda returned to England when she was six weeks old, and was brought up by Sidney Gilliat, who encouraged her artistic pursuits.

 She is a graduate of the Academy of Live and Recorded Arts.